Canary Island holidays

 Mirador del Rio

-You won’t be short of dramatic scenery on Canary Island tours, but the view from the Mirador del Rio is among the best.
+You won’t be short of dramatic scenery on Canary Islands holidays, but the view from the Mirador del Rio is among the best.
 Roughly translating as “lookout point”, this vantage point presents walkers with golden Atlantic panoramas quintessential to the island.
 It was previously used to spot invaders – of which the Canaries had plenty – but these days its touristy nature dispels any notions of prior conflict.

 Timanfaya National Park